 Number Coding Schemes

-Additionally, take note of the number coding scheme implemented in Metro Manila as it will determine whether or not you can drive your car during a specific day.
-The number coding system is effective from 7:00 AM to 7:00 PM.
+Additionally, take note of the number coding scheme implemented in Metro Manila, as it determines whether you can drive your car on a specific day.
+As of 2026, the number coding system is generally enforced from 7:00 AM to 10:00 AM and 5:00 PM to 8:00 PM on weekdays in many parts of Metro Manila.

-Vehicles with plate numbers ending with a specific digit are banned on the road on certain days as follows:
+Vehicles with plate numbers ending with a specific digit are banned from the road on certain days as follows:

 Car Rental Procedure